Taking great selfies looks so simple. Of course, that just makes it more frustrating when you can’t get it right.

 Try iPhone’s Portrait Mode

 iPhone users definitely need to play around with the excellent Portrait Mode, which was first introduced way back in 2016.
-This blurs the background of your selfie and puts you front and centre, which is exactly how a selfie should be.
+This blurs the background of your selfie and puts you front and centre, which is exactly how a good selfie should be.

 5. Pay attention to your background